 One of the main drawbacks of first come first served scheduling is the issue of effect, where short processes are held up behind longer processes.

-Which of the following statement is true regarding First Come First Served Scheduling?
+Which statement about First Come First Served (FCFS) scheduling is true?